-Centre apologises for deportation of Afghan MP, offers her emergency visa
+India apologises for deporting Afghan MP, offers her emergency visa

 Rangina Kargar was sent back to Istanbul from the Delhi airport even though she holds a diplomatic passport that allows visa-free travel to India.

-The Centre on Thursday said that the deportation of the Afghan MP, who arrived from Istanbul to Delhi, was an inadvertent error, reported The Indian Express.
-The government also reached out to Rangina Kargar, the MP who represents the Faryab province, and asked her to apply for an emergency visa.
+The Centre on Thursday said that the deportation of the Afghan MP, who arrived from Istanbul to Delhi on August 20, was an error, reported The Indian Express.
+The government contacted Rangina Kargar, the MP who represents the Faryab province, and asked her to apply for an emergency visa.

+The MP holds a diplomatic passport that allows visa-free travel under an arrangement with the government of India.

-Kargar told The Indian Express that JP Singh, the joint secretary in charge of Pakistan, Afghanistan and Iran in the Union Ministry of External Affairs, apologised to her about the incident.
+Kargar told The Indian Express that JP Singh, the joint secretary in charge of Pakistan, Afghanistan and Iran in the Union Ministry of External Affairs, apologised to her for the incident.

 Opposition leaders had raised the matter of her deportation at the all-party meeting called by the Centre on Thursday to brief the politicians on the situation in Afghanistan.

-Kargar said that the government told her that if she applied for the e-visa, the process will be facilitated, reported India Today.
+Kargar said that the government told her that if she applied for the e-visa, the process would be facilitated, reported India Today.
 She added that the visa was very expensive.
 “My one-year-old daughter who I had applied a visa for before coming, still has not got the visa and it has been a week,” she said.

 Kargar had arrived in Delhi on August 20 but was deported from the airport.
 The incident came days after the Taliban took control of Kabul on August 14.
-The MP holds a diplomatic passport that allows visa-free travel under an arrangement with the government of India.

 Kargar had told The Indian Express that she has travelled to India many times on the same passport.
 But on August 20, the immigration officials had stopped her, the MP said.
 She said that the official told her they needed to consult their superiors.

 The MP, who had a doctor’s appointment at a Delhi hospital, said that she waited 16 hours at the airport – between 6 am and 10 pm – before she was sent back to Istanbul.

 “They deported me, I was treated as a criminal,” Kargar had told The Indian Express.
 “I was not given my passport in Dubai.
 It was given back to me only in Istanbul.”

 Also read: